trbKnl/TurdifyAPI/README.md

 This repo contains an illustration of a data science program that can be used with a simple API.
 The program has been been written in python and it uses [FastAPI](https://github.com/tiangolo/fastapi).

-The program is hosted at [turdify.niekdeschipper.com](https://turdify.niekdeschipper.com) and has een written for educational purposes.
+The program is hosted at [turdify.niekdeschipper.com](https://turdify.niekdeschipper.com) and has been written for educational purposes.

 <img src="./welcomepage/images/faceturd.png"  width="200">